engageLively/galyleo-user-docs/source/overview.rst

 Tutorials and Demos
 -------------------

-A number of tutorial and example projects can be found at `Galyleo Examples:<https://github.com/engageLively/galyleo-examples>`_.
+A number of tutorial and example projects can be found at: `Galyleo Examples <https://github.com/engageLively/galyleo-examples>`_.

 Reporting an issue